 The Neal Administration was caught off-guard by the unexpectedly intense outpouring of public anger following the defeat of the audit proposal.
 It was obvious that the Covenant and its supporters in the community and on the Council were not going to let the matter drop.
 Finally Councilor Robert Markel came forward with a compromise proposal to fund an audit covering a much shorter period of time - 1979 to 1984.

-This would remove from the investigation the time periods covering the Model Cities and CETA programs about which the Neal Administration seemed so nervous, and would cost only $50,000, alleviating the concerns over costs.
-The Covenant was not at all satisfied by this proposal, which essentially took off the table 75% of the time period they wanted investigated, but in light of the defeat of the larger audit they decided to accept the compromise as at least better than nothing and if this shorter audit showed the necessity for further inquiry, they could then return to the Council with their original, more in-depth proposal.
+This would remove from the investigation the time periods covering the Model Cities and CETA programs about which the Neal Administration seemed so nervous, and it would cost only $50,000, alleviating the concerns over the expense.
+The Covenant was not at all satisfied by this proposal, which essentially took off the table 75% of the time period they wanted investigated, but in light of the defeat of the larger audit they decided to accept the compromise as at least better than nothing.
+If this shorter audit showed the necessity for further inquiry, they could then return to the Council with their original, more in-depth proposal.

 The Covenant insisted that a first rate auditing firm be charged with the investigation, and the respected company of Peat, Marwick, Mitchell and Company was chosen.
-At first everyone was pleased, but then some funny things started to happen.
+At first everyone was pleased, but then some concerning things came to light.

 To their shock and dismay, the Covenant discovered that the Neal Administration's Budget Director Henry Piechota had quietly changed the contract with Peat, Marwick and Mitchell so that they would perform an audit of all economic development in Springfield, with no special attention given to spending in Winchester Square.
-Such an audit would be so unfocused that it would be uselessly vague and reveal nothing that wasn't already in the public record.
-The Covenant accused the Neal Administration of secretly trying to sabotage even this greatly shortened audit.
+Such an audit would be so broad and unfocused that it would be uselessly vague, revealing nothing that wasn't already in the public record.
+The Covenant accused the Neal Administration of secretly trying to sabotage even this shortened audit.
 Rev. Del Pino condemned the Neal Administration in the harshest terms, "Mr. Mayor and Mr. Piechota," he cried out in the newspaper, "what are you trying to hide?
 This kind of bungling is no accident."

-The Neal Administration initially refused Ogulewicz's demand, but under increasing public pressure the report was finally released in December.
-The whole Valley waited with great anticipation for the results of this highly controversial document and found in the end that there was - Nothing.
+The Neal Administration initially refused Ogulewicz's demand, but under increasing public pressure the report was finally made public in December.
+The whole Valley waited with great anticipation for the results of this highly controversial document but found in the end that there was - Nothing.
 It wasn't that the audit showed that anything was wrong.
 It wasn't that everything was shown to be all right.
 There was simply - nothing.

 The Winchester Square clergy who made up the membership of The Covenant had been radicalized by their unsuccessful attempt to uncover what had become of the over 90 million dollars in economic development money that had supposedly been spent in the black community.
 The Covenant members had demanded that an audit be conducted to discover where all the money had disappeared to, but the Neal Administration, through a series of delays, deceptions and restrictions, had caused the final audit to be so vague and incomplete as to have been useless.